October 2, 2024 · 17 mins read

 A secured credit card acquired through a fixed deposit has many advantages but also has certain limitations.
 Read below to be abreast of the limitations so that you can always make an informed choice -

-1. It comes with a specified lock-in period, which may limit your chances of liquidating your amount when required.
+1. It comes with a specified lock-in period, which may limit your chances that you come to know how cibil rating affect fixed deposit and liquidating your amount when required.
 Pre-term liquidating will result in penalties, fines and will have an impact on the overall maturity amount.

 2. It also allows for a specific credit limit that has no relation to your creditworthiness but is calculated in accordance with your fixed deposit amount.
 This can mean either a higher credit limit or a lower credit limit that you will not have a say on.